unosquare/swan/README.md

 ### The `CsvWriter` class

 Many projects require the use of CSV files to export and import data.
 With `CsvWriter` you can easily write objects and data to CSV format.
-It also provides a useful way to save the data to a file.
+It also provides a useful way to save data into a file.

 [CsvWriter API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Formatters.CsvWriter.html)